-Our weekly seminar takes place on Wednesdays from 13:30-15:00 and is organized by Florian Fürnsinn, Herwig Hauser and Sergey Yurkevich.
-Each week internal or external speakers are invited to present their research.
-We mainly focus on topics related to commutative algebra, algebraic geometry and the algebraic study of ordinary linear differential operators, but some talks interpret these topics more freely.
+Our weekly seminar took place on Thursdays from 11:00-12:30 and was organized by Florian Fürnsinn and Herwig Hauser.
+Each week internal or external speakers were invited to present their research.
+We mainly focused on topics related to commutative algebra, algebraic geometry and the algebraic study of ordinary linear differential operators, but some talks interpreted these topics more freely.

 Luisa Gietl (U. Vienna)